llewellynksj/muma-and-cub/README.md

 <br>

 ### **Acknowledgements**
-I would like to take a moment to acknowledge some key people who helped me in successfully putting together this website and making it something I feel worthy of as very first coding project.
+I would like to take a moment to acknowledge some key people who helped me in successfully putting together this website and making it something I feel worthy of as my very first coding project.

 - Ronan McClelland, my Code Institute mentor, for his wise guidance and bombarding me with the best resources available online; I am so grateful
 - James Llewellyn for taking the time to test every single tiny change I made to my code throughout the development process, and his invaluable opinions